bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/implementations/provider/overview.md

 ## User Verification

-Bitwarden does not yet fully support user verification for every request, and instead assumes that a user has been verified if the vault is unlocked.
+Bitwarden does not yet fully support user verification for every request.
 This is a limitation of the existing user verification services.
 Bitwarden will have full support for user verification soon, via the user's unlock methods, such as a PIN or biometric unlock, with the master password as a fallback.